 Our standard cataract surgery, available privately or through the NHS, involves removing the natural lens and replacing it with a synthetic intraocular lens (IOL).
 IOL lenses perfectly mimic the eye’s natural lenses, making it a great option for this type of surgery.

 During the procedure

-Cataract surgery is an operation that is performed under local anesthetic.
-The cloudy lens (cataract) is quickly removed, approxiamtelt eight minutes per eye, and replaced with a synthetic intraocular lens (IOL) designed to last a lifetime.
-This treatment provides good distance vision but usually means you will still be reliant on reading glasses after the procedure or you can good reading vision and choose to wear dstance spectacles.
+Cataract eye surgery is an operation that is performed under local anaesthetic.
+The cloudy lens (cataract) is quickly removed, taking approximately eight minutes per eye, and is replaced with a synthetic intraocular lens (IOL) designed to last a lifetime.
+This treatment provides good distance vision but usually means you will still be reliant on reading glasses after the procedure, or you can have good reading vision and choose to wear distance spectacles.
 The lens used for this type of treatment is usually a mono-focal lens.

 After the procedure

-This is a day case procedure.
+Cataract surgery is a day case procedure.
 You will be given medications to help keep the eyes comfortable and instructions to follow on how to use them.
-You are advised to invite someone to help you get home safely, recovery is usually quick and you will be advised at your one day postoperative check about the activities that are safe to resume.
+You are advised to invite someone to help you get home safely; cataract surgery recovery is usually quick and you will be advised at your one day postoperative check about the activities that are safe to resume.